- This event has passed.

 Level: All levels – great for beginners or more experienced artists looking to reinforce their foundations in color theory and mixing.

-Registration closes May 3, 2025.
+Registration extended to May 5, 2025.
 Material fees are included with your registration to cover the supplies provided in class.
 Students will need to gather/purchase additional materials for class (see the materials list below).
 This list will also be provided with the registration confirmation email.

 Registration includes a $18 materials fee to cover consumable materials provided in class, including additional tools, additives, tape, and a sampler pack of Yupo and mulberry paper.
 Students will need to supply additional materials of their own, including: